Keywords are the driving force of your SEO success.

-Our keyword research and the SEO content have to cover broad topics first.
+Our keyword research and content marketing have to cover broad topics first.
 Sure, specific keywords play a role in the process too.
 However, they come into play later on, as a way to nail down on the specific aspect of a topic.

 (And even then, we have to research and use them differently, too.)

 Why Topics Have Become More Important Than Keywords – Exploring the Idea of User Intent

 Changes to the Google algorithm and the subsequent new ways in which we can search for information aren’t the only new factor affecting keyword research.